sudeept-das/sudeept-das/README.md

 - 👋 Hi, I’m @sudeept-das
-- 👀 I’m interested in Competitive Programming, Software Development and Machine Learning.
+- 👀 I’m interested in Software Development, System Design and Problem Solving
-- 🌱 I’m currently learning working at Cognizant
+- 🌱 I’m currently learning working at Licious
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...